 A flexible workforce helps you adapt faster.

 Labor costs are often one of the biggest fixed costs for a company.
-Keeping the workforce flexible is essential for all companies at all times, but it is especially evident during the crisis.
+Keeping the workforce flexible is essential for all companies at all times, but it is especially evident during a crisis.

 If the entire workforce is permanently employed, it won’t be easy to restructure this cost fast enough.
 Especially in areas where rapid changes are embedded in the business model.
 The permanent recruitment of the entire staff is a management error for both the company’s sustainability and its employees.